Custom Sports Mouthguards from Crows Nest Dentists

 What’s the best mouthguard for sport?

 There is a wide range of mouthguards available to choose from, meaning it can become a tricky decision.
-Shop-bought versions are readily available, seemingly easy to use and inexpensive, but unfortunately, they simply do not offer sufficient protection against dental trauma.
-Even shop-bought versions which are heated and then moulded to your mouth do not stay in place in properly, or adequately adapt to the contours of the teeth well enough to protect the wearer from injury and trauma.
+Shop-bought versions are readily available, seemingly easy to use and inexpensive.
+Unfortunately, they simply do not offer sufficient protection against dental trauma.
+Even shop-bought versions which you heat and then mould to your mouth do not stay in place in properly, or adapt to the contours of the teeth well enough to protect you from injury and trauma.

 A much safer option is the construction of a custom-made sports mouthguard that is precisely fitted to your mouth.
 A custom-fitted version can reduce the traumatic forces.
-It achieves this feat by accurately fitting your teeth and gums, so it stays in place and optimally absorbs and redistributes traumatic forces, meaning those forces can’t damage your teeth.
+It achieves this feat by accurately fitting your teeth and gums, so it stays in place and optimally absorbs and redistributes traumatic forces, meaning those forces can’t damage your teeth as readily.

 A mouthguard should be thought of like sport shoes: it’s an essential part of your sporting kit that will help you to enjoy your sport in safety.
 Like sport shoes, your appliance will need replacing in time, especially if your mouth is still growing and your teeth are changing.